Our Corporate Governance Commitment

 CEO Evaluation Process.
 The Board’s evaluation of the CEO is a formal annual process.
 The CEO is evaluated by the Board against the goals set each year, including both objective measures (such as earnings per share and organic sales growth) and subjective criteria reflective of our strategy and core values.
 As part of the overall evaluation process, the Board meets informally with the CEO to give feedback on a regular basis.

 Board Practices Promote Effective Oversight

-- Board Size.
+Board Size.
 Designed to maximize board effectiveness, our by-laws fix the number of directors between seven and 15.
-The number of directors is currently fixed at eleven, to be decreased to ten upon the completion of Dr. Helene D. Gayle's current term, and ten directors have been nominated for election at the Annual Meeting.
+The number of directors is currently fixed at ten, and ten directors were elected at the 2021 Annual Meeting.

 Continuous Improvement through Evaluation and Education

 Board Self-Evaluation Process.
 Each year, the Board evaluates its performance against criteria that it has determined are important to its success.
 One or more of the following topics may be considered during such evaluations: financial oversight, succession planning, executive compensation, strategic planning, corporate governance, ethics and compliance and Board structure and role.
 The Board then considers the results of the evaluation and identifies steps to enhance its performance.